Afghanistan and the West

 Most people interpret current events through a moral narrative.
 The left will try to blame Trump for the US failure in Afghanistan, or perhaps George W. Bush.
 The right will blame Biden, or point to the long escalation under Obama.
 Reactionaries will talk about the futility of nation building, and maybe even cheer the Taliban as fellow enemies of the neoliberal global order.

-Instead of viewing current events through a moral narrative, I try to understand them as part of bigger historical processes.
+Rather than viewing current events through a moral narrative, I try to understand them as part of bigger historical processes.
 For that reason, I focus on aspects of the event that others ignore, such as population growth.

 The population of Afghanistan roughly doubled from the beginning of the US invasion in 2001 to the withdrawal in 2021.
 The fertility rate in Afghanistan was very high at the beginning of that period.
 It is somewhat lower now, but still well above replacement.

-Fertility is not uniform.
-The more fundamentalist Muslims have higher fertility than the slightly less fundamentalist population.
 Almost everyone in Afghanistan is a fundamentalist Muslim by Western standards.
 The overwhelming majority want a society based on Sharia (Islamic law), according to a Pew Research study.
 However, some are more traditional and some are more modern, in terms of beliefs and behavior.
-The more traditional are out-breeding the more modern.
+The more traditional have higher fertility, so they are out-breeding the more modern.

 The future belongs to those who show up and fight for it.
 Afghanistan is full of young men, many of whom were born since the US invasion of 2001.
 They are willing to fight for the future.
 That is why the United States failed in Afghanistan.